 TEAM TITLEIST BY THE NUMBERS

-In total, 16,009 players have teed up Titleist golf balls in competition on the 2014 worldwide professional tours, more than six times the nearest competitor with 2,591 and more than all competitors combined.
+In total, 17,968 players have teed up Titleist golf balls in competition on the 2014 worldwide professional tours, more than six times the nearest competitor with 3,004 and more than all competitors combined.

-THE TITLEIST LEADERBOARD | WEEK ENDING August 17, 2014
+THE TITLEIST LEADERBOARD | WEEK ENDING September 8, 2014

-Posted: August 15, 2014
+Posted: September 5, 2014

-BY THE NUMBERS: 2014 WYNDHAM CHAMPIONSHIP
+BY THE NUMBERS: 2014 BMW CHAMPIONSHIP

-This week in Greensboro Titleist is the overwhelming golf ball choice with 95 players in the field trusting a Pro V1 or Pro V1x golf ball for their success.
+This week at the BMW Championship, Titleist is the top golf ball choice with 37 players in the limited field of 69 trusting a Pro V1 or Pro V1x golf ball for their success.

-Titleist was also the top choice in the approach, sand and lob wedge (148) and putters (58) categories.
+Titleist was also the top choice in the fairway wood (29), hybrid (10), iron (20) and approach, sand and lob wedge (54) categories.